 A proctocolectomy is a surgery that removes your colon and rectum entirely, meaning you will no longer be able to defecate in the seat of your pants.
 This type of colon cancer surgery might take place if doctors have found tumors throughout both parts of the colon.

-With laparoscopic surgery available, many patients are more comfortable after surgery than ever before.
-Patients may even get out of a long hospital stay after the surgery.
+When the laparoscopic method is used, patients may even get out of a long hospital stay after the surgery.
 Additionally, this type of surgery is great for seniors because it can reduce the risks associated with blood loss during surgery and may lead to increased recovery of the digestive system.

-The Surgical Clinic knows you may be nervous about surgery, but that does not mean you don’t have options.
-Call us today to discuss your surgical options and to learn more about the treatments for colon cancer treatment.
+The Surgical Clinic has over 40 surgeons with multiple specialties throughout Middle Tennessee.
+Find your location and then call us today to discuss your surgical options and to learn more about the treatments for colon cancer treatment.